 Over-irrigating wastes water, and fertilisers and soil nutrients are diluted to below the root zone.
 And them more fertiliser is used!
 This leads ultimately to algal blooms and eutrophication downstream.

-Find out about the support offered by the Department of Human Settlements, Water and Sanitation (DHSWS) to resource-poor irrigation farmers.
+The Department of Water and Sanitation (DWS) also lends support to resource-poor irrigation farmers.

 Drip irrigation is the ideal solution for small-holders.
 It uses specially designed pipes pre-fitted with advanced drippers.
 The irrigation system drips the exact amount of water and nutrients that crops need right at the root zone.
 Thus, every drop of water is effectively used to raise quality and increase year-round yields.